kluu84/CSC174-Advanced_Database_Management_Systems/README.md

 # Overview
-- This is the project written in Structured Query Language (SQL)
+- This is the project written in Structured Query Language (SQL).
-- This project is run in Terminal
+- The project is run in Terminal.
+- The project allows student to practice the development of a database using MySQL, as well as the design of views, store procedures, and stored functions.

 # Demo Snapshot